-Some Executives can be assigned a short-term variable remuneration, linked to the degree of satisfaction of performance objectives expressed in the relevant Balanced Scorecards.
-This component of remuneration is conditional upon the achievement of the access gates, and subject to deferral, as well as to the malus and claw-back mechanisms illustrated above.
+Some Middle Managers can be assigned a short-term variable remuneration, linked to the degree of satisfaction of performance objectives expressed in the relevant Balanced Scorecards.
+This component of remuneration is conditional upon the achievement of the access gates, as well as to the malus and claw-back mechanisms illustrated above.
 According to the weight and complexity of the position filled, variable remuneration may range from a minimum of 10% to a maximum of 40% of the Annual Gross Remuneration, provided the maximum level of performance objectives has been attained.
 No fixed guaranteed minimum is provided for.

-Participation in retention and/or loyalty plans may also be approved by resolution duly supported by a statement of grounds for all executives and professional areas.
+Participation in retention and/or loyalty plans may also be approved by resolution duly supported by a statement of grounds for all Middle Managers and Employees.

-7.2.3 Relationship Manager
+7.2.3 Relationship Managers